chrisalee27-dotcom/IT-Security-Labs/Ticket-001-Virtual-Network-Troubleshooting/README.md

 # Skills Demonstrated

-• Virtual machine network configuration
+• Virtual machine networking
 • Host-only networking in VirtualBox
 • IP address verification
 • Network troubleshooting
 • Connectivity validation using ICMP

 ---

+# Conclusion

+The virtual lab network was successfully configured and validated.
+All machines are able to communicate across the host-only network, establishing a stable environment for future cybersecurity exercises.

 # Conclusion